pivotal-cf/docs-pks/uaa-scopes.hbs.md

 ## <a id="overview"></a> Overview

-UAA is the identity management service for Tanzu Kubernetes Grid Integrated Edition.
+UAA is the identity management service for {{  vars.product }}.
 {{> uaa-scopes }}

 ##<a id='uaa-scopes'></a> UAA Scopes

-Each UAA scope grants Tanzu Kubernetes Grid Integrated Edition users a set of permissions for creating, managing, and auditing Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes clusters.
+Each UAA scope grants {{  vars.product }} users a set of permissions for creating, managing, and auditing {{  vars.product }}-provisioned Kubernetes clusters.
 For information about the permissions, see the table below.

 <table>